Dream Eater Merry: Anime

 An anime television series based on the manga Yumekui Merry was announced in the September 2010 issue of Houbunsha's Manga Time Kirara Forward magazine.
 Produced by J.C.Staff, the anime series is directed and written by Hideki Shirane, and music composition by Keiichi Oku.
 The anime series aired in Japan on the Tokyo Broadcasting System between January 7, 2011 and April 8, 2011, later rebroadcast on the Mainichi Broadcasting System, Chubu-Nippon Broadcasting, RKK, and the satellite channel BS-TBS.
 The opening theme for the anime is "Daydream Syndrome" by Marina Fujiwara while the ending is "Dreams and Hopes and the Me of Tomorrow" (ユメとキボーとアシタのアタシ, "Yume to Kibou to Ashita no Atashi") by Ayane Sakura.
 Both artists belong to the Japanese musical ensemble and dōjin circle, IOSYS.
 The anime has been licensed in North America by Sentai Filmworks under the title Dream Eater Merry.

-Episode list
+Episodes

 Video game

 Characters from the series appear alongside other Manga Time Kirara characters in the 2018 mobile RPG, Kirara Fantasia.